 Overcoming Inadmissibility to Canada

 There are many reasons why some people may be refused entry to Canada, but a previous criminal conviction is the most common reason.
-We can help you determine if you have any inadmissibility issues and advise you how to handle it.
+We can help you determine if you have any inadmissibility issues and advise you how to handle it if you do have an issue.
 Individuals with inadmissibility issues may still apply for temporary resident permits if there is a valid reason for them to travel to Canada.

 Common Reasons for Inadmissibility: